 Stimuli, or information as it is sometimes called, is processed according to three levels of experience that are commonly depicted as hierarchical.
 At the top of the hierarchy is cognition, in the middle are emotions, and at the bottom are sensorimotor responses of the body.
 The three levels mimic the structure of the brain in which the neocortex that produces cognition is located in the upper region, the limbic system associated with emotions is in the middle, and the lower, subcortical regions of the brain receive sensorimotor information from the body.
 When we work with the core organizers, we partition our experiences according to these three primary ways for processing information.

-Although the different ways of processing information are described as hierarchical, we simultaneously process information on all levels, regardless of the affects of sexual abuse.
+Although the different ways of processing information are described as hierarchical, we simultaneously process information on all levels.
 Nevertheless, we may prefer processing information according to one level.
 For instance, some prefer to use cognitions to understand themselves and their environment, while others prefer getting a ‘feel’ for a situation.
 Still others need sensorimotor stimuli to fully understand themselves and the world around them.
 Studying the core organizers, and how you process information, can have the added benefit of regaining the joy of processing information according to your preferred method.
 This has been true of me.
-In response to sexual abuse I felt overwhelmed by sensorimotor stimuli and dissociated both emotions and body sensations.
+In response to sexual abuse, I felt overwhelmed by sensorimotor stimuli and dissociated both emotions and body sensations.
 I also became a fairly cerebral person (if you hadn’t noticed).
 Yet I often prefer processing information through sensorimotor channels, which I have regained comfort with through my recovery.

 Ogden further divided the three ways of processing into five core organizers: